-- A. This Section includes the following:
+- This Section includes the following: A.

-- 1. Seeding.
+- Seeding.
+1.

 - 2. Sodding.

 - B. Related Sections include the following:

+- 1.
-- 1. Division 2 Section "Site Clearing" for topsoil stripping and stockpiling.

-- 2. Division 2 Section "Earthwork" for excavation, filling and backfilling, and rough grading.
+- Division 2 Section "Site Clearing" for topsoil stripping and stockpiling.
+Division 2 Section "Earthwork" for excavation, filling and backfilling, and rough grading.
+2.

 - 3. Division 2 Section "Subdrainage" for subsurface drainage.

-- A. Finish Grade: Elevation of finished surface of planting soil. - B. Manufactured Soil: Soil produced off-site by homogeneously blending mineral soils or sand with stabilized organic soil amendments to produce topsoil or planting soil. - C. Planting Soil: Native or imported topsoil, manufactured topsoil, or surface soil modified to become topsoil; mixed with soil amendments. - D. Subgrade: Surface or elevation of subsoil remaining after completing excavation, or top surface of a fill or backfill immediately beneath planting soil.
+- Finish Grade: Elevation of finished surface of planting soil.
+A. - B. Manufactured Soil: Soil produced off-site by homogeneously blending mineral soils or sand with stabilized organic soil amendments to produce topsoil or planting soil. - C. Planting Soil: Native or imported topsoil, manufactured topsoil, or surface soil modified to become topsoil; mixed with soil amendments. - D. Subgrade: Surface or elevation of subsoil remaining after completing excavation, or top surface of a fill or backfill immediately beneath planting soil.

-- A. Product Data: For each type of product indicated. - B. Certification of Grass Seed: From seed vendor for each grass-seed monostand or mixture stating the botanical and common name and percentage by weight of each species and variety, and percentage of purity, germination, and weed seed.
+- Product Data: For each type of product indicated.
+A. - B. Certification of Grass Seed: From seed vendor for each grass-seed monostand or mixture stating the botanical and common name and percentage by weight of each species and variety, and percentage of purity, germination, and weed seed.
 Include the year of production and date of packaging. - C. Qualification Data: For landscape Installer. - D. Planting Schedule: Indicating anticipated planting dates for each type of planting. - E. Maintenance Instructions: Recommended procedures to be established by Owner for maintenance of lawns during a calendar year.
-Submit before expiration of required maintenance periods.
+Submit before expiration of required maintenance periods. - F. All Lawn and Grass products, varieties, species, installation practices, maintenance, etc. Shall comply with City of Laramie's Unified Development Code, Title 15 (15.14.050).

-A. Installer Qualifications: A qualified landscape installer whose work has resulted in successful lawn establishment.
+Installer Qualifications: A qualified landscape installer whose work has resulted in successful lawn A. establishment.

 - 1. Installer's Field Supervision: Require Installer to maintain an experienced full-time supervisor on Project site when planting is in progress. - B. Soil-Testing Laboratory Qualifications: An independent laboratory, recognized by the State Department of Agriculture, with the experience and capability to conduct the testing indicated and that specializes in types of tests to be performed. - C. Topsoil Analysis: Furnish soil analysis by a qualified soil-testing laboratory stating percentages of organic matter; gradation of sand, silt, and clay content; cation exchange capacity; deleterious material; pH; and mineral and plant-nutrient content of topsoil. - 1.
 Report suitability of topsoil for lawn growth.
-State recommended quantities of nitrogen, phosphorus, and potash nutrients and soil amendments to be added to produce a satisfactory topsoil. - D. Preinstallation Conference: Conduct conference at Project site to comply with requirements in Division 1 Section "Project Management and Coordination."

-- A. Seed: Deliver seed in original sealed, labeled, and undamaged containers. - B. Sod: Harvest, deliver, store, and handle sod according to requirements in TPI's "Specifications for Turfgrass Sod Materials" and "Specifications for Turfgrass Sod Transplanting and Installation" in its "Guideline Specifications to Turfgrass Sodding."
+State recommended quantities of nitrogen, phosphorus, and potash nutrients and soil amendments to be added to produce a satisfactory topsoil. - D. Preinstallation Conference: Conduct conference at Project site to comply with requirements in Division 1 Section "Project Management and Coordination." - E. All Lawn and Grass products, varieties, species, installation practices, maintenance, etc. Shall comply with City of Laramie's Unified Development Code, Title 15 (15.14.050). - 1.6 DELIVERY, STORAGE, AND HANDLING - A. Seed: Deliver seed in original sealed, labeled, and undamaged containers. - B. Sod: Harvest, deliver, store, and handle sod according to requirements in TPI's "Specifications for Turfgrass Sod Materials" and "Specifications for Turfgrass Sod Transplanting and Installation" in its "Guideline Specifications to Turfgrass Sodding."